wonsky771/wonsky771/README.md

 - 👋 Hi, I’m Mark.
 - 👀 I’m interested in making life easier, more exciting.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, Java.
-- 💞️ I’m looking to collaborate on projects connected with technology, games,
+- 💞️ I’m looking to collaborate on projects connected with technology, games.
 - 📫 How to reach me: marek.urbanski93@gmail.com

 <!---